3 Tricks for Your Nutrition if You’re Coming Off Antibiotics

 2. Unless told otherwise by your medical doctor, do not take any probiotic supplements while on or coming off antibiotics.
 Instead, consider gently, intentionally adding probiotic (and prebiotic)-rich foods while on antibiotics so that they’re part of your safe foods when you’re off of the antibiotics.

 3. Know that while, in theory, it’s a nice thought to support your microbiome through gentle addition of new foods, IBD makes this a valid challenge at times.
-If you feel like you could use support with understanding how to expand your diet safely and individualized to fit the needs of your body, feel free to reach out so we can work toward a solution for you.
+If you feel like you could use support from a registered dietitian nutritionist, with understanding how to expand your diet safely and individualized to fit the needs of your body, feel free to reach out so we can work toward a solution for you.
 I have extensive experience living with IBD with limited support, helping people with IBD find safer ways to nourish their bodies, and I’ve received rigorous, formalized training in IBD nutrition.
 Here to help!

 References: